Bangkit-2023-Capstone-Team-C23-PS060/Cloud-Computing/docs/gcp_deploy.md

 - In local

-  1. Replace <public ip instance sql> with with the previous SQL instance IP in main.py.
+  1. Replace <> with with the previous SQL instance IP in main.py.

 - In gcp
 Build and push Docker image.